lenngro/lanyon/_posts/2020-10-25-Opportunities-Machine-Learning-Healthcare/2020-10-25-Opportunities-Machine-Learning-Healthcare.md

 1. Understanding Causality: A fundamental problem in healthcare is to answer causality questions, e.g. _what happens if a doctor administers a treatment?_.
 Answering such questions can be challenging as the available data is collected observationally and may have been influenced by unknown factors.
 A short example to visualize the underlying problem: researchers found that asthmatic patients who were admitted to the hospital for pneumonia were more aggressively treated for the infection, thus lowering the subpopulation mortality rate.
 A learning algorithm may now find that asthma is protective, as it leads to more intense care, which is obviously wrong and may to catastrophic outcomes if such a model would be released and determine the level of care a patient needs.
 The additional information about how intense the care of a patient was, would have been an important to such a model as it would enable the model to understand the severity of a disease.
 2. Missing data: samples missing features are a common problem in machine learning.
 Three different classifications of missing data are popular: a) missing completely at random (MCAR), b) missing at random (MAR) and c) missing not at random (MNAR).
 The first (MCAR) describes a fixed probability of a feature missing.
 In this case, samples that do miss the feature are dropped, so that unbiased learning is possible (complete case analysis).
 MAR describes the probability of missingness as random conditional on the observed variables, e.g. nurses are less likely to measure lactate levels in patients with traumatic injury while traumatic injuries are documented.
 If nurses are less likely to measure lactate levels in patients who they believe have low levels, then the lactate measures are MNAR (the measurement of the signal is meaningful).
 Summarized: information may be conveyed by the absence of a measurement that should not be ignored.
 3. Outcomes should be defined carefully: Multiple data sources should be combined to create reliable labels for  a machine learning model.
-A single data source may be incomplete and yield incorrected outcomes (the EHR indicates a patient had pneumonia but that could also mean he was only _screened_ for pneumonia).
-Further, a careful comprehension of available labels is necessary: a model should not predict the behaviour it has seen in the training data if the training data itself contains mistakes (the model should not aim to predict the behavior of a doctor that is wrong).
+A single data source may be incomplete and yield incorrect outcomes (the EHR indicates a patient had pneumonia but that could also mean he was only _screened_ for pneumonia).
+Further, a careful comprehension of available labels is necessary: a model should not predict the behavior it has seen in the training data if the training data itself contains mistakes (the model should not aim to predict the behavior of a doctor that is wrong).

 ## Machine Learning in Healthcare Opportunities